es-ude/denspp.offline/README.md

 - Neural Decoder: Zia Ur Rehman - Email: ing.zia@yahoo.com

 ## Usage
-For starting the software framework in your branch, please start Python script "main.py".
-Further functions and classes are outsourced into the folder "src".
-For AI training, please use "main_ai.py".
+For starting the software framework in your branch, please start Python script ...
+- "main.py" for normal pipeline processing
+- "main_ai_autoencoder.py" for AI training of the deep learning structure of Autoencoders
+- "main_data.py" for merging of given datasets
+- "main_decoder.py" for decoding data from Utah electrode arrays
+- "main_fpga.py" for processing data using in Xilinx simulation environment and transfer the weights of a trained model in memory file